dimitri-nicolo/calico/install-scripts/README.md

 This step is required to enable multi cluster client mode on a standalone TSEE cluster.

 Please follow the [setup-guardian-app-cluster.bash](/install-scripts/setup-guardian-app-cluster.bash).

+You will be required to create a service account to access the data from the managed cluster.
+Please see the section above for further instructions.

 ## How to Manage Multiple Terraforms